sfabbro/science-containers-old/doc/README.md

 ## Programmatic Access

-The skaha API definition and science platform service are here:  https://ws-uv.canfar.net/skaha
+The session launching and management is through the `skaha` service The skaha API definition and science platform service are here:  https://ws-uv.canfar.net/skaha

 ### Authentication

-All requests to the skaha API must be made with CADC/CANFAR credentials.
+All requests to the skaha API must be made with CADC credentials.
 In the science portal the credentials are handled with cookies, but for programatic access, either x.509 client certificates or authorization tokens must be used.

 #### Authorization Tokens